contactopensource/contactopensource/api/phone_contact/index.md

   * id: uuid (index)

-  * sign: string (index) - example: the emoji "green check mark" for the semantics of "this item is complete".
+  * sign: char (index) - example: the emoji "green check mark" for the semantics of "this item is complete".

   * lock_version: integer

-  * created_at: timestamp (index)
+  * created_at: timestamp_utc_usec (index)

   * created_by: url (index)

-  * updated_at: timestamp (index)
+  * updated_at: timestamp_utc_usec (index)

   * updated_by: url (index)

-  * deleted_at: timestamp (index)
+  * deleted_at: timestamp_utc_usec (index)

   * deleted_by: url (index)

-  * locale_id: locale.id (index) - example: the id of locale "English - United States".
+  * locale_code: string (index) - example: the locale code "en-US" means "English - United States".

 Card:

+  * sign: string(1) (index) - example: a green check mark emoji to indicate that this instance is complete.

+  * kind: string (index) - example: a "Pet" resource can be a kind of "Dog", "Cat", "Bird", etc.

-  * title: string (index) - example: Alice Anderson
+  * title: string(50) (index) - example: Alice Anderson

-  * subtitle: string (index) - example: @alice
+  * subtitle: string(50) (index) - example: @alice

-  * summary: string - example: This text is a one-line summary, maximum 72 characters, for compatibility with terminal screens and many other systems.
+  * summary: string(72) - example: This text is a one-line summary, maximum 72 characters, for compatibility with terminal screens and many other systems.

   * description: text - example: This text is a description and can be as long as you wish.